-An important part of our growth strategy is to increase sales of our products to large and medium-sized enterprises, service providers and government organizations.
-While we have increased sales in recent periods to large enterprises and service providers, we have experienced less traction selling to certain government organizations and there can be no assurance that we will be successful selling to these customers.
-Sales to these organizations involve risks that may not be present (or that are present to a lesser extent) with sales to smaller entities.
+An important part of our growth strategy is to increase sales of our products to large enterprises and medium-sized businesses, service providers and government organizations.
+While we have increased sales in recent periods to large and medium-sized enterprises and service providers, our sales volume varies by quarter.
+We also have experienced less traction selling to certain government organizations and there can be no assurance that we will be successful selling to these customers.
+Sales to these organizations involve risks that may not be present, or that are present to a lesser extent, with sales to smaller entities.
 These risks include:

-- increased competition from competitors that traditionally target large and medium-sized enterprises, service providers and government organizations and that may already have purchase commitments from those end-customers; - increased purchasing power and leverage held by large end-customers in negotiating contractual arrangements; - unanticipated changes in the capital resources or purchasing behavior of large end-customers, including changes in the volume and frequency of their purchases; - more stringent support requirements in our support service contracts, including stricter support response times, more complex requirements and increased penalties for any failure to meet support requirements; and - longer sales cycles and the associated risk that substantial time and resources may be spent on a potential end-customer that elects not to purchase our products and services.
+- increased competition from competitors that traditionally target large enterprises and medium-sized businesses, service providers and government organizations and that may already have purchase commitments from those end-customers; - increased purchasing power and leverage held by large end-customers in negotiating contractual arrangements; - unanticipated changes in the capital resources or purchasing behavior of large end-customers, including changes in the volume and frequency of their purchases and changes in the mix of products and services and related payment terms; - more stringent support requirements in our support service contracts, including stricter support response times, more complex requirements and increased penalties for any failure to meet support requirements; - longer sales cycles and the associated risk that substantial time and resources may be spent on a potential end-customer that elects not to purchase our products and services; and - longer ramp-up periods for enterprise sales personnel as compared to other sales personnel.

-Large and medium-sized enterprises, service providers and government organizations often undertake a significant evaluation process that results in a lengthy sales cycle, in some cases over 12 months.
+Large enterprises and medium-sized businesses, service providers and government organizations often undertake a significant evaluation process that results in a lengthy sales cycle, in some cases longer than 12 months.
 Although we have a channel sales model, our sales representatives typically engage in direct interaction with end-customers, along with our distributors and resellers, in connection with sales to large and medium-sized end-customers.
 We may spend substantial time, effort and money in our sales efforts without being successful in producing any sales.
-In addition, product purchases by large and medium-sized enterprises, service providers and government organizations are frequently subject to budget constraints, multiple approvals and unplanned administrative, processing and other delays.
+In addition, product purchases by large enterprises and medium-sized businesses, service providers and government organizations are frequently subject to budget constraints, multiple approvals and unplanned administrative, processing and other delays.
 Furthermore, service providers represent our largest industry vertical and consolidation or changes in buying behavior by larger customers within this industry could negatively impact our business.
-Large and medium-sized enterprises, service providers and government organizations typically have longer implementation cycles, require greater product functionality and scalability, expect a broader range of services, including design services, demand that vendors take on a larger share of risks, require acceptance provisions that can lead to a delay in revenue recognition, and expect greater payment flexibility from vendors.
-All these factors can add further risk to business conducted with these customers.
-In addition, if sales expected from a large and medium-sized end-customer for a particular quarter are not realized in that quarter or at all, our business, operating results and financial condition could be materially and adversely affected.
+Large enterprises and medium-sized businesses, service providers and government organizations typically have longer implementation cycles, require greater product functionality and scalability, expect a broader range of services, including design services, demand that vendors take on a larger share of risks, require acceptance provisions that can lead to a delay in revenue recognition, and expect greater payment flexibility from vendors.
+In addition, large enterprises and medium-sized businesses, service providers and government organizations may require that our products and services be sold differently from how we offer our products and services, which could negatively impact our operating results.
+Our large enterprise and service provider customers may also become more deliberate in their purchases as they plan their next-generation network security architecture, leading them to take more time in making purchasing decisions or to purchase based only on their immediate needs.
+All these factors can add furthe